eProsima/Fast-DDS-monitor/docs/rst/user_manual/pro/initialize_monitoring.rst

 Dockable Pane Workspace |Pro|
 =============================

-In *Fast DDS Monitor Pro*, every visualization and inspection view lives in a dockable pane.
+In *DDS Monitor Pro*, every visualization and inspection view lives in a dockable pane.
 Statistics charts, topic charts, spy panes, IDL panes, image panes, and publisher panes can all be arranged side by side in a freely configurable split layout.
 You can resize, split, and close panes at any time to organize the workspace to suit your session.